 2.Use Wigs or Protective Styles to your advantage

 For me, I love wearing wigs during the colder months.
 Not only because it allows me to switch up my style, but it helps keep my hair moistured from the harsh cold air.
 Which comes in handy when I let my hair air dry because nothing is worse than going outside with wet hair.

 So wether you a fan of wigs or not, try to do styles to keep your hair tucked away from the harsh cold air.
-Or if all else fails to try a beanie lined with satin to not only protect your curls but a great quick hair accessory to add if you are on the go!
+Or if all else fails wear a beanie lined with satin to not only protect your curls but a great quick hair accessory to add if you are on the go!

 3. Always opt to air dry instead of using a blow dryer